Weather Update: Tuesday Night, December 19, 2017 - News 12 Now

-Tennessee Valley (WDEF) – Unsettled And Mild Weather, For Now…Much Colder Later On!
+Tennessee Valley (WDEF) – Unsettled And Mild Weather, For Now…Much Colder By Next Week !

+For the morning: Lots of clouds & fog, periods of heavy rain.
+Mild Temperatures.

-Drier but still mostly cloudy for Thursday with temperatures in the upper 50s.
+Drier but still mostly cloudy, plus more fog early for Thursday with temperatures slightly cooler in the upper 50s.

 More mild weather for Friday with some late showers with rain likely for Saturday.
 A strong cold front will move through late Saturday.
 Drier and much cooler weather for Sunday and much colder for Christmas Eve and Christmas Day with drier weather moving in as well.
 The very cold weather will be the big story with highs staying in the 30’s and lows Christmas night near 20.
 More cold weather expected through much of next week.